OutOfPseudonyms/indy-project-1/README.md

 3. Open Downloads folder and extract the project.
 4. Navigate to project folder and open the HTML file in your preferred web browser.

+If you would like to see a working version of this, click [here](https://outofpseudonyms.github.io/indy-project-1).
 ## Known Bugs

 There are no known bugs issues at this time.